GBAF Logo

 EU plans to fine Google high triple-digit million euro sum, Handelsblatt reports

-EU Antitrust Investigation and Impending Fine Against Google
+EU Antitrust Investigation and Potential Fine Against Google

-The decision is nearing completion and is expected to be officially announced before the summer break, the paper said, adding it would be the highest fine the EU has ever imposed for a breach of the new Digital Markets Act (DMA).
+The decision is nearing completion and is expected to be announced before the summer break, the paper said, adding it would be the largest penalty the EU has imposed for a breach of its Digital Markets Act (DMA), which aims to curb the power of big tech companies.

 The investigation, which was officially launched in March 2025, relates to concerns that Google favours its own services in search results and seeks to ensure the world's most popular internet search engine complies with local regulation.

-The Commission is more interested in finding future compliance solutions with Google than "simply issuing a fine", spokesperson Thomas Regnier said in an emailed statement.
+The Commission is more interested in securing compliance rather than imposing penalties, spokesperson Thomas Regnier said in an emailed statement.

 "Even with our negotiations on future solutions, we will not hesitate to move to the next steps as soon as possible," he added.